tiyn/larbs/optional/MUTT.md

 | pass        | encrypts passwords    |
 | mutt-wizard | autoconfigure neomutt |

+## Installation
-After this you will be able to:
+After the basic installation you will be able to:

 ``` mw add ``` to add mailaccounts

 ``` mw ls ``` to list existing ones

 ``` mw pass ``` to revise passwords

 ``` mw delete ``` to delete accounts

 ``` mw purge ``` to delete all accounts and settings

 ``` mw cron ``` toggle a cronjob to sync mail